 - Give ample tummy time to your baby.

 - Inculcate good toilet habits by encouraging toilet sitting time after meals.
-This aligns with body’s natural urge to cleanse the bowels..
+This aligns with the body’s natural urge to cleanse the bowels.

-Although most babies get constipated at some or the other time, it is can often be cured if handled immediately.
-You can prevent constipation from returning by using these home remedies for your baby
+Although most children get constipated at some point in their infant years, it is can often be cured if handled immediately.
+You can prevent constipation from returning by using these home remedies for your baby.

 1. Change the Milk

 If your baby is exclusively breastfed, try to change your dietary intake to see if something you are consuming is leading to constipation in your child.
-For a formula fed baby, changing the brand of milk can sometimes help.
+For a formula-fed baby, changing the brand of milk should do the trick.

 2. Increase Fluid Intake

 Offer prunes, pear or apple fruit juice in small portions.
-If the taste is too strong for her liking, dilute it with a portion of water.
+If the taste is too strong for your baby’s liking, dilute it with a portion of water.
 You may offer this after feeds so that her appetite isn’t compromised.

-If your baby has already started crawling, it helps her bowels to let her do a few extra laps.
-If she has still not reached that milestone, help her digestion by softly bicycling her legs while she rests on her back
+If your baby has already started crawling, it helps in bowel movements if he does a few extra laps.
+If he has still not reached that milestone, improve his digestion by softly bicycling his legs while he rests on his back.

-Gentle tummy massages and regular tummy time to alleviate her discomfort.
+Gentle tummy massages and regular tummy time to alleviate your baby’s discomfort.

 5. Change of Solid Foods

-Offer two portions of fruits and three portions of vegetables every day into her diet.
-The dietary fibre in these foods helps your child combat constipation, and gets regular bowel movements.
+Add two portions of fruits and three portions of vegetables every day in your baby’s diet.
+The dietary fibre in these foods will help your child combat constipation and get regular bowel movements.